• Skip to main content

 Take Enough Rest To Improve Concentration And Memory:

 Your brain may just need a break.
 Studies suggest that sleep has a huge impact on learning and memory.
-This is why a person who suffers from sleep deprivation has trouble concentrating and focusing on their tasks at hand.
+This is why a person who suffers from sleep deprivation has trouble concentrating and focusing on the tasks at hand.
 Tip: Next time you feel like you’re losing concentration, take a short nap.

 It was important to take breaks in between studies, he observed.
 “Exercise or play games.
-In fact, watching television for sometime is not a bad option.
+In fact, watching television for some time is not a bad option.
 It is important to keep stress away by doing something other than academics,” he said.

 • When you lose sleep, it’s harder to focus and pay attention.
 This affects school performance and job productivity.